truenas/documentation/static/includes/AccessSettingsWidget.md

 {{< trueimage src="/images/SCALE/SystemSettings/TimeoutDialog.png" alt="Logout Dialog" id="Logout Dialog" >}}

 Click **Extend Session** to reset the token counter.
-If the button is not clicked, the TrueNAS SCALE terminates the session automatically and returns to the log in screen.
+If the button is not clicked, the TrueNAS SCALE terminates the session automatically and returns to the log in screen.\

+**Login Banner** displays the custom text that TrueNAS displays before the login screen, if configured.

-Click **Configure** to open the **Token Settings** screen and configure **Token Lifetime** for the current account.
+Click **Configure** to open the **Access Settings** screen and configure **Token Lifetime** or **Login Banner**.

 {{< trueimage src="/images/SCALE/SystemSettings/TokenSettingsScreen.png" alt="Token Settings Screen" id="Token Settings Screen" >}}

 Select a value that fits user needs and security requirements.
 Enter the value in seconds.

-{{< hint type=tip >}}
+{{< hint type=tip title="Token Lifetime Requirements" >}}
-The default lifetime setting is 300 seconds, or five minutes.
+The default token lifetime setting is 300 seconds, or five minutes.

-The minimum value allowed is 30 seconds.

-The maximum is 2147482 seconds, or 20 hours, 31 minutes, and 22 seconds.
+The minimum value allowed is 30 seconds and the maximum is 2147482 seconds, or 20 hours, 31 minutes, and 22 seconds.
 {{< /hint >}}

 Click **Save**.